-2022 Hyundai Santa Cruz spy shots
+2022 Hyundai Santa Cruz spy shots: Compact pickup coming soon

 The prototype also reveals the Santa Cruz's grille design and independent rear suspension.
 You'll also notice the bed is very short.
 This comes as no surprise as Hyundai said at the reveal of the concept that the vehicle isn't an alternative to traditional pickup trucks.
 Rather, Hyundai said it wants to appeal to crossover buyers who want the extra utility of a bed without having to resort to an actual truck.

 Hyundai announced last November that the Santa Cruz will be assembled at the automaker's plant in Montgomery, Alabama, allowing the vehicle to escape the punitive Chicken Tax on imported pickups trucks.
-The plant is where Hyundai also assembles the Santa Fe which is expected to share underpinnings with the Santa Cruz.
-The rival Honda Ridgeline also features car-like unibody construction, and Ford has also promised to launch a small, car-based pickup.
+The Santa Cruz will be a compact offering based on the underpinnings of the redesigned 2022 Tucson, meaning we're looking at car-like unibody construction (as opposed to truck-like body-on-frame construction).
+Honda does the same for its Ridgeline pickup which is related to the Pilot crossover, and Ford is planning a Maverick pickup based on the platform of the Escape and Bronco Sport.

 2022 Hyundai Santa Cruz spy shots - Photo credit: S. Baldauf/SB-Medien

-It isn't clear what powertrains are planned but it's almost certain we won't see the 2.0-liter diesel engine that was fitted to the concept.
-It's possible a diesel will still be offered outside the U.S., like Hyundai does with the Santa Fe, though the automaker remains quiet on export plans.
-The Santa Fe sold here is offered with a standard 185-horsepower 2.4-liter inline-4 and available 235-hp 2.0-liter turbocharged inline-4.
-Both are mated to an 8-speed automatic.
+One aspect of the Santa Cruz concept that likely won't see production is its powertrain.
+The 2.0-liter turbodiesel from the concept is almost certainly a non-starter, at least for our market.
+Instead, expect naturally aspirated and turbo-4 gasoline engine options along with a possible hybrid or plug-in hybrid powertrain at some point, such as those found in the 2022 Tucson.

-Production of the Santa Cruz is slated to start in 2021.
-This means we'll likely see the vehicle arrive as a 2022 model.
+Production of the Santa Cruz starts later in 2021.
+This means we'll likely see the pickup arrive as a 2022 model.